- Verstegen Spices & Sauces B.V.

 – Under which conditions has my pepper been grown?

-– What is the financial position of the farmer in relation to his/her micro-credit financing?
+– What is the probability that the farmer will be able to pay off the microcredit financing?

-– What are the local and regional needs for fertilizers?
+– What is the local and regional demand for fertilizers?

 – What is the suitability of a plot to grow pepper?

-– In which locations is irrigation of drainage frequently advised?
+– At what locations are irrigation or drainage frequently advised?

 – Which pepper farmers can improve their protection against pests and diseases?